Jennifer Choate, DVM

 Kimberly Robinson, VT

-Kimberly Robinson has been a veterinary technician for over 15 years and she was awarded the Technician of the year in 2010 by the OVMA.
-She has been active in improving the health and wellbeing of dogs for many years.
-She is a partner in a business that focuses on performing hearing tests in dogs and detecting other genetic defects recommended by the OFA, and competes with her dogs in AKC shows.
+Kimberly Robinson has been a veterinary technician for over 15 years; she was awarded a Technician of the Year Award in 2010 by the OVMA.
+She has been active in improving the health and well being of dogs for many years.
+She is a partner in a business that focuses on performing hearing tests in dogs and detecting other genetic defects recommended by the OFA, and she competes with her dogs in AKC shows.

 Before becoming active in canine health care, Kim spent 15 years working with BLM mustangs and served on the board of the Kiger Mustang Association to improve the heard management and health of the wild horses.